jamesmacwhite/ipset-netgear-r7000-dd-wrt/README.md

 /bin:/usr/bin:/sbin:/usr/sbin:/jffs/sbin:/jffs/bin:/jffs/usr/sbin:/jffs/usr/bin:/mmc/sbin:/mmc/bin:/mmc/usr/sbin:/mmc/usr/bin:/opt/sbin:/opt/bin:/opt/usr/sbin:/opt/usr/bin
 ```

-This however is not recommended unless you know what you are doing, you'll also need to make sure you copy over the /opt folder preserving symlinks.
+This however is not recommended unless you know what you are doing, you'll also need to make sure you copy over the /opt folder preserving symlinks and permissions.
 99.9% of users should install via the .ipk packages provided, its a lot easier!
 If however you want to cherry pick the binaries, this is possible.

 ## Adding ipset support to DD-WRT

-For `dnsmasq` and `iptables` you can overwrite the built in versions using mount:
+For `dnsmasq` and `iptables` you can overwrite the built in versions using a mount.

 ```
 mount -o bind /opt/usr/sbin/dnsmasq /usr/sbin/dnsmasq